adeeconometrics/SQLLanguages/Oracle/PLSQL_Notes2.md

     - `open` statement allocates memory for a context area.
     - `open` statement executes the `select` statement in the cursor declaration, returning the results into the active set.
-    - `open` statement positions the pointer to the first row.

 3. `fetch` the contents of that cursor.
 Retrieve the current row into variables.
     - Inside this statement, the cursor will unpack its contents.
 The `exit when`